 System Console Model: Achieva

-Software Release: 22.214.171.124
+Software Release: R220.127.116.11

-- Instrument Time for Protocol Development: The AMRIS Facility can allocate up to 2 hours of development time for each funded project to implement and test protocols.
-If the development is more involved than can be accomplished in this time, the investigator(s) must fund additional time from their project budget and/or include Dr. Lai in the project as a co-investigator.
+- The AMRIS Facility can allocate up to 2 hours of development time for each funded project to implement and test protocols.
+If the development is more involved than can be accomplished in this time, the investigator(s) must fund additional time from their project budget and/or include Dr. Rosenberg in the project as a co-investigator.

-For pilot studies to acquire preliminary data, there are several funding mechanisms available through the MBI, CTSI, and SECIM programs at UF.
-For an ongoing project, if a new device is added and some testing is needed as planned when the project was launched, additional protocol development up to 1 hour without charge may be approved by Dr. Song.
-For grant proposals to external funding agencies that need MR techniques and protocols not already available on our scanner and will require Dr. Lai’s time to develop them, the grant application budget must include any funds needed for acquisition of the hardware and/or software and funds to support Dr. Lai’s time developing the protocols .
+- For pilot studies to acquire preliminary data, there are several funding mechanisms available through the MBI, CTSI, and SECIM programs at UF.
+For an ongoing project, if a new device is added and some testing is needed as planned when the project was launched, additional protocol development up to 1 hour without charge may be approved by Dr. Rosenberg.
+For grant proposals to external funding agencies that need MR techniques and protocols not already available on our scanner and will require Dr. Rosenberg’s time to develop them, the grant application budget must include any funds needed for acquisition of the hardware and/or software and funds to support Dr. Rosenberg’s time developing the protocols .
 If the hardware and/or the necessary MR protocols or sequences required for a project are not already available in AMRIS and would be of interest to the larger 3T user group, requests may also be made to the 3T advisory committee to fund the needed hardware or sequences with 3T funds (see below).

-- Proposals for Advanced Hardware and Extended Project Development Support: When an investigator or user group purchases a new coil, installs auxiliary equipment, or develops/implements a new software sequence, the time needed for full implementation, calibration, and QC testing may be beyond the scope of standard protocol development time.
+- When an investigator or user group purchases a new coil, installs auxiliary equipment, or develops/implements a new software sequence, the time needed for full implementation, calibration, and QC testing may be beyond the scope of standard protocol development time.
 If new hardware, MR protocols or sequences are for general use by the larger user community, users may request that a sufficient scanner time be made available at no charge to them for more complex development projects.
-If necessary, Dr. Lai can assist in project development with his consulting time also provided by AMRIS.
+If necessary, Dr. Rosenberg can assist in project development with his consulting time also provided by AMRIS.
 If hardware and/or commercially available MR protocols or sequences are needed, requests may also be made to fund the needed hardware or sequences with 3T development funds.
-A development project proposal must be submitted to the AMRIS facility (to Dr. Long, Dr. Mareci, and Dr. Lai) for preliminary review of feasibility and time needed.
+A development project proposal must be submitted to the AMRIS facility (to Dr. Long, Dr. Mareci, and Dr. Rosenberg) for preliminary review of feasibility and time needed.
 It will then be submitted to the full 3T advisory committee for discussion and review.
 The advisory committee meets quarterly, but under extenuating circumstances review may be expedited via electronic discussion and recommendations.
 A development project pursued internally requires a two-three page proposal with the following information:

 - The specific hardware/protocol/sequence proposed (with relevant references).
 Also include information on any partner institutions that will be assisting in a transfer of a technique from their scanner and preliminary data supporting feasibility.